RhezaMaretta/RhezaMaretta/memo/thoughts.md

 *   Consider adding a `CONTRIBUTING.md` file to outline how others can contribute.
 *   Explore CI/CD pipelines for automated testing and deployment.

+*   Consider a dedicated `examples/` directory for practical demonstrations.
+*   Implement thorough unit tests for core functionalities.